Davidek776/GMD-Project/Blogs/Final Blog/FinalPost.md

 <img width="400" alt="Movable Platform" src="../Screenshots/MovableSpikePath.png">

 ### Character controllers
-Characters' movement can be controlled by using left and right sticks on VIA Arcade Machine or any other Gamepad.
-Similarly, they can be controlled by using WASD and arrows on the keyboard.
-For jumping are used green buttons on both sides of the Arcade Machine or south buttons on the Gamepad.
-On the keyboard is jumping triggered by pressing W or Up Arrow.
+The game uses the unity's new input system with a few custom modifications as players are already spawned in the scene before button is pressed.
+There are 2 control schemes that can be used to move the characters: Gamepad and Keybord, where on the keyboard it can either be WAD or Up, Left, Right Arrows.
+Since the input system only sees a keyboard as one input device, we used the [Keyboard splitter](https://forum.unity.com/threads/keyboard-splitter-local-multiplayer-keyboard.874135/) package from Fenrisul, to make unity think there are multiple and therefore be able to play the game and move 2 separate characters on only one keyboard.

 ## Conclusion
-Lost Together is a game that combines a 2D multi-layer parallax environment, 2-player collaboration, extensive game levels, enemies, and movable objects controlled by the trigger buttons.
-Those are game mechanics, dynamics, and aesthetics that are rarely seen together and this makes the game unique.
-The game contains three levels, and each level gives the player a completely different sensation and gaming experience.
-Moreover, the game can be played by 2 players by using either a VIA Arcade Machine, gamepads, or keyboard.
+Overall, Lost Together is a game that combines a 2D multi-layer parallax environment, player collaboration, extensive game levels, enemies, and movable objects controlled by the trigger buttons.
+The game contains three levels, and each level gives players a completely different sensation and gaming experience.
+Moreover, the game can be played by 2 players by using either a VIA Arcade Machine or [online](https://davidek776.github.io/GMD-Project/) using gamepads or keyboard.

-Our Team believes that the Lost Together game has huge potential and players will enjoy it.